-In the absence of traction control, drivers can prevent this by gently padding the accelerator to increase speed without losing traction.
-During acceleration, traction control that identifies an excessively gripped wheel rapidly applies the brakes to that wheel, slowing the car down but also altering how it handles.
+In the absence of TC, drivers can prevent this by gently padding the accelerator to increase speed without losing traction.
+During acceleration, TC that identifies an excessively gripped wheel rapidly applies the brakes to that wheel, slowing the car down and altering how it handles.

-Every time you drive a car with traction control, which is a typical safety function, it normally activates automatically.
+Every time you drive a car with TC, which is a typical safety function, it normally activates automatically.
 When a scenario arises that it can help with, it will intervene and offer support.

-Any car, regardless of its engine capacity, can benefit from traction control, but vehicles that concentrate a lot of power on their back wheels are more likely to experience wheel spinning without it.
+Any car, regardless of its engine capacity, can benefit from TC, but vehicles that concentrate a lot of power on their back wheels are more likely to experience wheel spinning without it.

 Stability control vs. traction control

-Some drivers mistakenly think that either traction control and electronic stability control are the same thing or that you can only have one or the other.
+Some drivers mistakenly think that either TC and electronic stability control are the same thing or that you can only have one or the other.
 Despite being independent systems, traction control and stability control are brake-based and frequently found in the same car.

-While electronic stability control is essentially an upgraded version of traction control, traction control concentrates on the task of stopping your wheels from spinning.
+While electronic stability control is essentially an upgraded version of TC, traction control concentrates on the task of stopping your wheels from spinning.
 The primary goal of stability control is to maintain the vehicle’s intended direction of travel.
-In order to maintain the desired direction of travel, the ESC can adjust the power to the engine, as well as the power to numerous wheels.
-The fact that ESC performs additional tasks—all of which are essential—explains why traction control is now frequently viewed as a supporting role to the vehicle’s stability control.
+To maintain the desired direction of travel, the ESC can adjust the power to the engine, as well as the power to numerous wheels.
+The fact that ESC performs additional tasks—all of which are essential—explains why TC is now frequently viewed as a supporting role to the vehicle’s stability control.

 General Setting:Â